onqtam/headjack/src/possibilities.md

 Here's a good start:

-- Outlines as hierarchical expandable trees (like in GitBook) and fractal reading (each chapter summarized in 1 paragraph, expandable on several levels if you want to dig deeper)
+- Outlines as hierarchical expandable trees (like a [GitBook](https://worldaftercapital.gitbook.io/worldaftercapital/)) and fractal reading (each chapter summarized in 1 paragraph, expandable on several levels if you want to dig deeper)
     <!-- > "Books should be structured as expandable trees.
 One paragraph summary of each chapter, expandable into summaries of component points/stories, expandable into the full text.
 Can read the whole book in 5 minutes or 5 hours." - [Fred Ehrsam](https://twitter.com/FEhrsam/status/1304217384962592769) -->
 - Interactive [executable programs](https://en.wikipedia.org/wiki/Project_Jupyter) with exercises & examples embedded in documents.
 - Note taking, flash cards, etc.